The number of varieties in a family which contain a rational point: Hecke L -functions and Delange's Tauberian theorem

-\end{theorem} \begin{proof} This is a standard application of Delange's Tauberian theorem \cite[Thm.~I]{Del54}.
-The proof follows with minor modifications from the proof of \cite[Thm.~III]{Del54} and the details are left the reader (Delange takes $\Psi(u)=1$ in \emph{ibid.} and the exact same proof works in our case on taking $\Psi(u)=u^{-\delta}$.) \end{proof}
+\end{theorem} \begin{proof} This is almost the statement of \cite[Thm.~III]{Del54}, however there Delange assumes moreover that $f$ be holomorphic on the line $\re s = 1$.
+However the proof follows with minor modifications to the proof of \cite[Thm.~III]{Del54}, as a standard application of the more general Tauberian theorem \cite[Thm.~I]{Del54}.
+The details are left to the reader (Delange takes $\Psi(u)=1$ in \emph{ibid.} and the exact same proof works in our case on taking $\Psi(u)=u^{\delta-1}$.) \end{proof}